-Considering himself one of our “regulars,” Tom says: “I come twice a week.
-Socialization is really important to me – there is a group of us who come at the same time, and it makes exercising fun.
+He still considers himself one of our “regulars,” saying: “I come twice a week.
+Socialization is really important to me – there are three of us who come at the same time, and it makes exercising fun.
 We have a lot in common and encourage each other to do our best.
 I live alone and really look forward to spending time here.”

-Tom adds, “What I particularly like about the hospital program is that there is always a nurse who monitors me – taking my blood pressure and checking my oxygen levels as I go about my workout.
+“What I particularly like about the hospital program is that there is always a nurse or staff member who monitors me – taking my blood pressure and checking my oxygen levels as I go about my workout.
 It’s comforting to have a professional on hand, observing me and making sure I’m doing ok.
-Besides that, I’m on oxygen, and it is so convenient that I can just plug my oxygen line into the wall as I exercise.”
+Besides that, I’m on oxygen, and it is so convenient that I can just plug my oxygen line into the wall as I exercise,” Tom adds.

 The Caring Staff